-Our most valuable resource, however, is the Mindfulness-X course, which will help you further develop your mindfulness skills.
+Our most valuable resource is the Mindfulness-X course, which will help you further develop your mindfulness skills.

-The course is a mixture of theory and practice: You’ll learn a lot more about mindfulness and the scientific evidence that supports the positive effect of mindfulness, but you’ll also learn about different ways to use mindfulness as a tool in your own life and the lives of your clients.
+The course is a mixture of theory and practice.
+You’ll learn a lot more about mindfulness and the scientific evidence that supports its positive effects, but you’ll also learn about different ways to use mindfulness as a tool in your own life and the lives of your clients.

-The entire course is online, so you can easily complete it from your home or your office, regardless of where you are based around the world.
-In total, there are eight lessons, all of which are grounded on scientific research.
-If you want more information, then read this article about Dr. Alberts and Mindfulness-X.
+The entire course is online, so you can easily complete it from your home or your office, regardless of where you are based.
+In total, there are eight lessons, all of which are grounded in scientific research.
+If you want more information, check out this article about Dr. Alberts and Mindfulness-X.

 A Take-Home Message

-Well done – you’ve taken the first step towards adopting mindfulness by reading this post.
+You’ve taken the first step toward adopting mindfulness by reading this post.

-You should be convinced of the numerous benefits of practicing mindfulness, and have a few ideas on how to implement mindfulness in your everyday life.
+We hope that by now you’re convinced of the numerous benefits of practicing mindfulness and have a few ideas on how to implement it in your everyday life.

-The most important message that you need to take home from this post is that mindfulness is a way of thinking that you are capable of practicing throughout your day – it is not limited to only one exercise, it is not limited to only three minutes, and it is not a switch that you can turn on and off.
+Most importantly, remember that mindfulness is a way of thinking that you are capable of practicing throughout your day.
+It is not limited to only one exercise, it is not limited to only three minutes, and it is not a switch that you can turn on and off.

-For further reading, I recommend the following posts:
+For further reading, here are some recommended posts: